datalad-handbook/book/docs/usecases/HCP_dataset.rst

 This configuration allows :command:`get` to flexibly generate RIA URLs from the base URL in the config file and the dataset ID's listed in ``.gitmodules``.
-In the superdataset, it needed to be done "by hand" via :command:`git config`.
+In the superdataset, it needed to be done "by hand" via the :command:`git config` command.
 Because the configuration should be shared together with the dataset, the configuration needed to be set in ``.datalad/config`` [#f6]_::